sslover/designing-for-data-personalization/syllabus.md

 * Technical topics:
     * JSON 101: rules & validation
     * JS 102 - going deeper into client-side js.
 Common Javscript functions and use cases.
 Callbacks.
-    * Making an API request with AJAX and using the data within a Webpage (both a JSON file and a 3rd party API)
+    * Making an API request with AJAX and using the data within a Webpage (from both a JSON file and a 3rd party API)

 * Assignment Week 2:
     * Request data from your own JSON file OR a 3rd party API.
 If you use a 3rd party API, some options (but you can choose whatever you want):